 Devotion to Mary

 Pope John Paul II had a deep devotion to the Virgin Mary.
-During his papacy he visited Lourdes and Fatima.
-In 1981, someone made an assassination attempt, although shot, the Pope survived.
+During his papacy, he visited Lourdes and Fatima.
+In 1981, someone made an assassination attempt, and although shot, the Pope survived.
 He credited his survival to the intervention of Our Lady of Fatima, noting it happened on the sixtieth anniversary of the Fatima apparitions.
 He was the first pope to have the Virgin Mary’s initials added to his banner.

 The pope later met his assassin, Mehmet Ali Agca, in prison and offered him forgiveness.